pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

         linkedin: https://www.linkedin.com/in/panoskampanakis/

     - name: Mila Anastasova
-      title: Computer and Electrical Engineering at Florida Atlantic University
+      title: Applied Scientist at Amazon Web Services (AWS)
-      bio:
+      bio: |
+        Mila Anastasova is an applied scientist at Amazon.
+She has received her PhD degree in Computer Engineering at Florida Atlantic University, in 2024.
+Her research is focused on the implementation and optimization of classical and post-quantum cryptography algorithms for different low- and high-end target platforms, as well as their integration into security network protocols.
       social:
         linkedin: https://www.linkedin.com/in/mila-anastasova/